rickpowell1311/onwrd/README.md

 - Support inbox pattern (change current implementation to be agnostic of outboxing)
 - Add examples
 - Support for integrating with logging providers (prioritising Serilog)
-- Support for batched message onward processing
+- Support for batched event onward processing
-- Support for generic `IOnwardProcessor<T>` for filtered processing of message types
+- Support for generic `IOnwardProcessor<T>` for filtered processing of event types